 It was associated with the Greek god Apollo, who was the god of the Sun and light, prophecies, healing and diseases, truth, music, and dance.
 In mythology, white sapphires were offered up to the Delphi Oracle as a way of hoping that Greek warriors would be kept safe from harm.
 It’s also thought that Greek warriors would give their wives a sapphire necklace to ensure their fidelity.

-White sapphires are often associated as the gemstone for people born under astrology signs of Taurus and Libra, so if you’re into your star signs, now you know!
+White sapphires are often associated as the natural gemstone for people born under astrology signs of Taurus and Libra, so if you’re into your star signs, now you know!
 Today, most natural sapphires are mined in Africa, the Middle East, South East Asia, and parts of Western USA.

 As far as synthetic or lab-grown sapphires are concerned, their production began when synthetic forms of corundum were discovered in the late 1800s.
 They are generally seen as a cheaper alternative to natural sapphires.